-- 155 blue and red lines indicate the 5th and 95th percentiles of the amplitude ratios or spatial correlations: we refer to these as the bootstrap percentiles bracketing the bootstrap confidence interval, which contains 90% of the bootstrap composites (see also caption).
-The second and third rows in Fig. 2 show the spatial pattern of bootstrap composites close to the confidence interval bounds in both the amplitude ratio and spatial correlation (i.e., the point closest to the intersection of the blue arc and straight blue line, or of the red arc and red straight red line). - According to the Taylor diagrams, separating the cold season into ND and JF reduces the uncertainty in the ENSO teleconnection to the North Atlantic.
-Specifically, the cloud of bootstrap composites becomes denser, contracting towards the r = 1 semi-circle and the x-axis.
-In terms of the amplitude ratios, the bootstrap confidence intervals for DJF, ND and JF are (0.57,1.59), (0.69,1.56) and (0.58,1.57) respectively, meaning that the upper bounds are about 2.8, 2.3, and 2.7 times the lower ones.
-In terms of spatial correlations, the improvements are clear for both ND and JF over the traditional DJF winter season - 165 definition.
-Specifically, the bootstrap confidence intervals are narrower and the 5th percentiles are larger, sitting close to 0.8 (straight blue lines in panels b, c) compared to 0.69 for the DJF bootstrap distribution.
-As a visual guide for the comparison, the thick gray arc indicating the confidence interval for DJF in panel a is repeated in panels b and c.
-Even for DJF, our analysis, which includes a larger mid-latitude North Atlantic domain than in DES2017, indicates some certainty in the spatial pattern because the confidence interval spans only positive spatial correlations (0.69 to 0.99 given in Fig. 2a).
-If we instead construct - a DJF Taylor diagram for a "polar" North Atlantic area (poleward of 60°N) similar to DES2017, the uncertainty is larger in both the spatial correlations and amplitude ratios (Fig. 3a).
-The 5th to 95th percentile interval contains bootstrap composites at the lower limit that have limited areas of statistical significance (Fig. 3b); the midlatitude region that exhibits larger patches of statistically significant SLP anomalies (first column in Fig. 2) are not included, and hence, cannot contribute to narrowing the uncertainty. - The spatial patterns of the bootstrap percentiles in Fig. 2 are consistent with the t test results shown in gray shading (Fig. 1), indicating robust signals where the confidence interval is bounded by significant anomalies of the same sign.
-For DJF, the southern center has statistically significant negative anomalies at both the 5th and 95th bootstrap percentiles, while the northern center has a very small area of statistical significance at the lower 5th percentile (comparing panels d, g).
+the amplitude ratio and spatial correlation (i.e., the point closest to the intersection of the blue arc and straight blue line, or of the red arc and red straight red line).

+According to the Taylor diagrams, separating the cold season into ND and JF reduces the uncertainty in the ENSO teleconnection to the North Atlantic.
+Specifically, the cloud of bootstrap composites becomes denser, contracting towards the r = 1 semi-circle and the x axis.
+In terms of the amplitude ratios, the bootstrap confidence intervals for DJF, ND and JF are (0.57, 1.59), (0.69, 1.56) and (0.58, 1.57) respectively, meaning that the upper bounds are about 2.8, 2.3, and 2.7 times the lower ones.
+In terms of spatial correlations, the improvements are clear for both ND and JF over the traditional DJF winter season definition.
+Specifically, the bootstrap confidence intervals are narrower and the 5th percentiles are larger, sitting close to 0.8 (straight blue lines in panels b and c) compared to 0.69 for the DJF bootstrap distribution.
+As a visual guide for the comparison, the thick gray arc indicating the confidence interval for DJF in panel (a) is repeated in panels (b) and (c).
+Even for DJF, our analysis, which includes a larger midlatitude North Atlantic domain than in DES2017, indicates some certainty in the spatial pattern because the confidence interval spans only positive spatial correlations (0.69 to 0.99 given in Fig. 2a).
+If we instead construct a DJF Taylor diagram for a "polar" North Atlantic area (poleward of 60° N) similar to DES2017, the uncertainty is larger in both the spatial correlations and amplitude ratios (Fig. 3a).
+The 5th to 95th percentile interval contains bootstrap composites at the lower limit that have limited areas of statistical significance (Fig. 3b); the midlatitude region that exhibits larger patches of statistically significant SLP anomalies (first column in Fig. 2) are not included and, hence, cannot contribute to narrowing the uncertainty.

+The spatial patterns of the bootstrap percentiles in Fig. 2 are consistent with the t test results shown in gray shading (Fig. 1), indicating robust signals where the confidence interval is bounded by significant anomalies of the same sign.
+For DJF, the southern center has statistically significant negative anomalies at both the 5th and 95th bootstrap percentiles, while the northern center has a very small area of statistical significance at the lower 5th percentile (comparing panels d and g).
 For ND and JF, both the southern and northern centers are bounded by bootstrap composites showing the same (expected) sign.
-To summarize, these - 180 results show that separating the DJF winter into JF and ND reduces the uncertainty in the pattern of the ENSO teleconnection (as indicated by the narrower intervals for spatial correlations in panels b, c), with a slight improvement in the certainty of the amplitude for ND only.
-This is examined further in sections 3.2 and 3.3.
+To summarize, these results show that separating the DJF winter into JF and ND reduces the uncertainty in the pattern of the ENSO teleconnection (as indicated by the narrower intervals for spatial correlations in panels b and c), with a slight improvement in the certainty of the amplitude for ND only.
+This is examined further in Sects.
+3.2 and

 DES2017 used data in 1920-2013 to coincide with the availability of model data they also analyzed.
 We have checked the longer period of 1870-2014 available in the reanalysis data (ENSO events selected are listed in Table 1).
-The result is shown ratio and spatial correlation, with the 5th percentile for the latter increasing from 0.77 to 0.84.
-Otherwise, using the longer reanalysis period with more available events for the resampling does not produce markedly different results that affect the conclusions.